HunyuanWorld 1.0: Generating Immersive, Explorable, and Interactive 3D Worlds from Words or Pixels: Related Work

 \textbf{3D World Generation.} Compared to videos, 3D scene assets offer superior compatibility with standard computer graphics pipelines and ensure stronger consistency.
 Existing 3D world generation methods can be categorized into procedural-based methods~\cite{musgrave1989synthesis,raistrick2024infinigen,zhou2024scenex} and learning-based methods~\cite{yang2024layerpano3d,chung2023luciddreamer,yu2024wonderjourney,yu2025wonderworld,gao2024cat3d,liu2024physics3d,sun2024dimensionx}.
 Procedural generation techniques automate the creation of 3D scenes by leveraging predefined rules or constraints.
 Among these, rule-based methods~\cite{musgrave1989synthesis,raistrick2023infinite} employ explicit algorithms to directly generate scene geometry, laying the foundation for visual rendering.
 In contrast, optimization-based generation~\cite{deitke2022️,raistrick2024infinigen} frames scene synthesis as an optimization problem, using cost functions based on predefined constraints (\eg, physics or design principles).
 A more recent paradigm, LLM-based generation (\eg, LayoutGPT~\cite{feng2023layoutgpt}, SceneX~\cite{zhou2024scenex}) enables users to define environments through natural language descriptions, offering greater flexibility and user control over scene design.
 Learning-based approaches focus on reconstructing 3D scenes from visual inputs.
 These methods typically fine-tune existing diffusion models using 3D-consistent data, enabling the generation of dense multi-view images from sparse known viewpoints.
 They then employ per-scene 3D/4D Gaussian Splatting optimization to reconstruct the full scene.
 Dimension-X~\cite{sun2024dimensionx} uses video diffusion models to train separate LoRA models, decoupling spatial and temporal dimensions for multi-view video generation.
-LucidDreamer~\cite{chung2023luciddreamer,yu2024wonderjourney,yu2025wonderworld} generates multi-view images via progressive inpainting and multi-view diffusion models, respectively.
+Some works~\cite{chung2023luciddreamer,yu2024wonderjourney,yu2025wonderworld} generate novel-view images via progressive inpainting and world updating with depth as guidance.
 Some methods \cite{schwarz2025recipe,yang2024layerpano3d,huang2025scene4u} approach 3D scene reconstruction by first inpainting occluded regions of a panorama, then lifting 2D views to 3D Gaussian Splatting (3DGS) through scene-specific optimization.
-In contrast, our work targets generating layered mesh assets that can be directly integrated into existing computer graphics pipelines.
+Specifically, Layerpano3D~\cite{yang2024layerpano3d} proposed to disentangle different components in a panorama with depth clustering for 3DGS reconstruction, highlighting the effectiveness of layered representation.
+In contrast, our work targets generating layered mesh assets that can be directly plugged into existing computer graphics workflows.